all-the-hubbub/hubbub/README.md

 3. in your hubbub directory (which you should be in if you followed the steps above), type the following command using YOUR project id:
    `firebase use hubbub-dev-1234`
-4. then: `firebase setup:web` and paste the configuration into `webapp/environments/environment.ts` and update `functionsRoot` to use your projectId instead of `hubbub-staging` (ideally that would be part of web:setup config block, see [issue](https://github.com/firebase/firebase-tools/issues/333)
+4. then run the following command to configure the web app with your project
+   info: `./setup.sh`
 5. Now we need to set up OAuth for Github!
-   a.
-In Firebase Console, go to the Authentication (via left nav)
+   1. In Firebase Console, go to  Authentication (via left nav)
-   b.
-Choose "SIGN-IN METHOD" tab (along the top of the panel)
+   2. Choose "SIGN-IN METHOD" tab (along the top of the panel)
-   c. select 'Github' and then turn on 'Enable' in the top right
+   3. select 'Github' and then turn on 'Enable' in the top right
-   d.
-In another tab, go to https://github.com/settings/applications/new
+   4. In another tab, go to https://github.com/settings/applications/new
-   e. fill in info about your project (OAuth callback URL can be found in
-      Firebase Auth console).
+   5. fill in info about your project (OAuth callback URL can be found in Firebase Auth console).
 Here's an example: ![Github app registration form][github-register-app]
-   f. submit the form and then github will show you a page with your Client ID
-      and Client Secret.
+   6. submit the form and then github will show you a page with your Client ID and Client Secret.
-   g.
-Go back to the Firebase Console and fill that in and click "Save"
+   7. Go back to the Firebase Console and fill that in and click "Save"
 5. then install node modules for web app and functions, build the web app, and deploy everything!

 ```
 yarn
 npm run test    # all of the webapp tests should pass